goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ![Image of Megatron](/assets/blog_assets/evolution_of_llms/74.webp)
 _[Source](https://arxiv.org/pdf/1906.08237)_

-"""
 The permutation objective creates a challenge: To predict a token at a target position, the model needs to know the position, but it cannot know the content of the token at that position (otherwise, it would just copy it).
 A standard Transformer can't do this, as its hidden state at any position always contains both content and position information.

 To solve this, XLNet introduces a Two-Stream Self-Attention mechanism.

-ontent Stream (h): The Memory
+Content Stream `h` (The Memory)
 This is the standard Transformer representation.
 It encodes both the content and position of a token.
 Its job is to serve as the rich context, or "memory," that other tokens can attend to.
-In the image, this is what the nodes labeled
+In the image, this is what the nodes labeled `h` represent.

-h represent.

-Query Stream (g): The Predictor
+Query Stream `g` (The Predictor)
-This is a special representation that only has access to the target

-position, not its content.
-Its entire purpose is to gather information from the

-Content Stream of its context tokens to make a prediction for the target position.
-In the image, this is what the nodes labeled
+This is a special representation that only has access to the target position, not its content.
+Its entire purpose is to gather information from the Content Stream of its context tokens to make a prediction for the target position.
+In the image, this is what the nodes labeled `g` represent.

-g represent.

-In simple terms, for each token being predicted, the Query Stream (g) asks the question, and the Content Stream (h) of the other tokens provides the answer.
+In simple terms, for each token being predicted, the Query Stream `g` asks the question, and the Content Stream `h` of the other tokens provides the answer.
 At the final layer, the output of the Query Stream is used to predict the word.
 During fine-tuning, the query stream is discarded, and we use the powerful, bidirectionally-trained Content Stream for downstream tasks.
-"""

 ### Megatron